Russians join fresh protests in support of Navalny | DW | 31.01.2021

-Protests demanding the release of detained opposition leader Alexei Navalny kicked off in Russia's far east on Sunday for a second straight weekend.
+Thousands of people turned out in cities across Russia on Sunday to demand the release of detained opposition leader Alexei Navalny.

-Police have arrested more than 250 people in at least a dozen cities so far, according to monitoring group OVD-Info.
+Police have arrested more than 500 demonstrators so far, according to monitoring group OVD-Info.

-In the far-eastern city of Vladivostok, which is several hours ahead of Moscow, police blocked protesters from reaching the center.
+The first protests kicked off in the far east, where police in the city of Vladivostok blocked protesters from reaching the center.
 Video footage showed people linking hands and chanting "Putin is a thief" as they gathered in temperatures of around minus 13 degrees Celsius (8.6 degrees Fahrenheit).

 Clashes broke out between police and protesters in the central city of Chelyabinsk, according to local media reports.